Search for anything...

 Description

 Enjoy versatile and efficient climate control with the multi-award-winning ARC-14SH Whynter Portable Air Conditioner and Room Heater (14,000 BTU / 9,200 BTU SACC).
 This versatile portable AC heater combo unit cools, heats, dehumidifies, and circulates air effectively in spaces up to 500 square feet.
 This heater and air conditioner combo comes equipped with an activated carbon filter and washable pre-filter designed to provide superior air quality and features a sleek platinum/black design.
 This standing AC and heater combo also boasts a dual hose system designed to maximize cooling power while blending seamlessly into any space.
-Highly ranked by sources like Good Housekeeping, Business Insider, and GearLab.com, the ARC-14SH is your solution for comprehensive climate control.
+Highly ranked by sources like Good Housekeeping, Business Insider, and GearLab.com, the ARC-14SH portable heater and AC unit is your solution for comprehensive climate control.
 Choose Whynter, trusted in the cooling industry since 2006 for reliable, high-efficiency portable air conditioning, heating, and year-round climate control.

 Brand: Whynter